-There is a new process for correcting errors on a previously filed Form 941 or Form 944, beginning with errors discovered in 2009.
-Corrections to a previously filed Form 941 or Form 944 will be made on new Form 941-X or new Form 944-X. For more information, see the Instructions for Form 941-X (or the Instructions for Form 944-X).
-Current period adjustments will continue to be reported on Form 941 or Form 944.
+There is a new process for correcting errors on a previously filed Form 941 or Form 944, beginning with errors discovered after December 31, 2008.
+Corrections to a previously filed Form 941 or Form 944 will be made on new Form 941-X or new Form 944-X. For more information, see the Instructions for Form 941-X or Form 944-X. Current period adjustments will continue to be reported on Form 941 or Form 944.
 See the Instructions for Form 941 (or the Instructions for Form 944).
-There are also new Forms 943-X, 945-X, and CT-1-X to report corrections on the corresponding returns.
+There are also new Form's 943-X, Adjusted Employer's Annual Federal Tax Return for Agricultural Employees or Claim for Refund, 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund, and CT-1 X, Adjusted Employer's Annual Railroad Retirement Tax Return or Claim for Refund, report corrections on the corresponding returns.
 All of the X forms will be used by employers or payers to make corrections or claim refunds or abatements of employment taxes.